-Shelby County Bd. of Ed. and Metro.
+Shelby County Bd. of Ed., Metro.
 Bd. of Pub.
-Ed. v.
-Haslam, Ramsey, Harwell, McQueen, Rolston, Edwards, Chancey, Roberts, Pearre, Tucker, Hartgrove, Johnson, and Troutt, and Heyburn (Chancery Court for the State of Tennessee Twentieth Judicial District, Davidson County).
+Ed. and TN School Systems for Equity v.
+Lee, McNally, Sexton, Schwinn, Hartgrove, Edwards, Darnell, Ferguson, Kim, Eby, Morrow, Jensen, Cobbins and Heyburn (Chancery Court for the State of Tennessee Twentieth Judicial District, Davidson County).
 The State was served with this lawsuit on August 31, 2015.
-The Shelby County Board of Education brought this suit against the Governor, the Speakers of both Houses, the Commissioner of Education, and the members of the State Board of Education, as well as the Board's Executive Director, all in their official capacities only, alleging that the State has violated: (1) the holdings of the Tennessee Supreme Court in three previous education funding cases, as well as the Tennessee Constitution, and (2) State education funding statutes.
-On December 15, 2017, Shelby County was permitted to file an Amended Complaint and Davidson County's Metropolitan Board of Public Education was added as a co-Plaintiff.
-The essential claim of the Amended Complaint is that the State does not adequately fund public education in Tennessee.
-The Amended Complaint in this case goes beyond the relief sought in the Hamilton County case referred to above, by seeking full funding of the existing BEP funding formula (not the recommendations of the BEP Review Committee).
-In this case, Shelby and Davidson Counties seek a declaratory judgment holding that: (a) some portions of the BEP program are inadequate and therefore in violation of Article XI, Section 12, of the Tennessee Constitution; thus, the State is failing to provide a free public education, (b) the State educational funding system fails to provide Tennessee students with substantially equal educational opportunities, and (c) the General Assembly must appropriate sufficient funds to implement a revised version of the current school funding formula that includes, for example, pre-school education programs.
+The Shelby County Board of Education (the "Shelby Board") brought this suit against the Governor, the Speakers of both Houses, the Commissioner of Education, and the members of the State Board of Education, as well as the Board's Executive Director, all in their official capacities only, alleging that the State has violated: (1) the holdings of the Tennessee Supreme Court in three previous education funding cases, as well as the Tennessee Constitution, and (2) State education funding statutes.
+On December 15, 2017, the Shelby Board was permitted to file an amended complaint and the Metropolitan Nashville Board of Public Education (the "Metro Board") was added as a co-plaintiff.
+The essential claim of the amended complaint is that the State does not adequately fund public education in Tennessee..
+The Shelby Board and the Metro Board seek a declaratory judgment holding that: (a) some portions of the BEP program are inadequate and therefore in violation of Article XI, Section 12, of the Tennessee Constitution; thus, the State is failing to provide a free public education, (b) the State educational funding system fails to provide Tennessee students with substantially equal educational opportunities, and (c) the General Assembly must appropriate sufficient funds to implement a revised version of the current school funding formula that includes, for example, pre-school education programs.